mmikowski/powercss/README.md

 See https://www.youtube.com/watch?v=rnkMjzhxw4s.

 ## Code Style
-This plugin is written in the code style presented in the book book **Single Page Web Applications - JavaScript end-to-end** which is available from [Amazon][1] and directly from [Manning][2].
+This library is written in the code style presented in the book book **Single Page Web Applications - JavaScript end-to-end** which is available from [Amazon][1] and directly from [Manning][2].
 It passes JSLint.
-All object keys have an underdash prefix and suffix like `_this_` which makes them easy targets for compression.
+All object keys have an underscore prefix and suffix like `_this_` which makes them easy targets for compression.

 ## The Goal
-The greatest problem with static CSS - whether it is written by an expert or someone using {less} or Sass - is that it is **not** created at run-time.
+A significant problem with traditional CSS files - whether written by an expert or someone using {less} or Sass - is that they are **not** created at run-time.
 Application control of styling is at best limited, and at worst, simply not possible.

+PowerCSS provides our application the tools to write and apply infinitely adjustable CSS based on almost any real-time data available to us.
-PowerCSS provides application-controlled CSS and therefore it is infinitely adjustable by run-time logic.
-Do we want to change styling based on every users' device orientation, ambient temperature, ambient light, GPS location, heart rate, *and* time of day?
-Assuming the user device has these sensors, this is *fairly easy and obvious* using PowerCSS, and *virtually impossible* with with static CSS solutions.
+For example, our application could use PowerCSS to adjust styling based on device orientation, ambient temperature, ambient light, GPS location, heart rate, or time of day.
+Traditional static CSS files can't compete with this flexibility.

-We feel that PowerCSS has not only achieved its primary goal, but that it is better than static CSS in almost every other respect as well.
+We feel that PowerCSS has not only achieved its primary goal, but that it is often better than static CSS in many other respects as well.
 It provides a simple and familiar API where experienced CSS authors can use their existing skills to be up and running in minutes.
 When properly implemented, a PowerCSS solution usually downloads